universitywits/mastersub/README.md

 ## Thanks to
- - Thanks To Dan For His Awsome [Libary](https://github.com/pyrogram/pyrogram)
+ - Thanks To Dan For His Awesome [Libary](https://github.com/pyrogram/pyrogram)
  - Thanks To Mahesh For His Awesome [Media-Search-bot](https://github.com/Mahesh0253/Media-Search-bot)
  - Thanks To [Trojanz](https://github.com/trojanzhex) for Their Awesome [Unlimited Filter Bot](https://github.com/TroJanzHEX/Unlimited-Filter-Bot) And [AutoFilterBoT](https://github.com/trojanzhex/auto-filter-bot)
  - Thanks To All Everyone In This Journey
- - Thanks To Spechide For His Awsome pyrobot
+ - Thanks To Spechide For His Awesome pyrobot

 ### Note